-The districts road and footpaths are one of the Council's major expenditure areas.
-Key projects for 2016/17 include:
+The districts roads and footpaths are one of the Council's major expenditure areas.
+Key projects for 2017/18 include:

-- Chip Seal and Asphalt Renewals An ongoing programme to renew chip seal and asphalt road surfaces in the district. - Kerb and Channel New and replacement kerb and channelling in the districts roading network, including enhancements to create safer speed environments. - Pavement Rehabilitations Ongoing reconstruction of roading throughout the district. - Bridge Replacements An ongoing programme to replace or structurally reinforce bridges.
-Council has been advised of a reduction in NZ Transport Agency funding of \$300,000 for 2016/17, so the scope of the project has had to be reduced accordingly. - Washdyke Network Improvements This project to improve the Washdyke roading network and provide infrastructure for future development is being carried out over a number of years.
-Progress on the project was delayed and 2015/16 funding carried forward to this year due to stormwater issues requiring resolution. - CBD Refresh This project provides for a freshen up of the Central Business Districts in Timaru and rural townships.
-It was to commence in 2015/16 but has been rescheduled to 2016/17 awaiting the District Town Centre (DTC) project completion.
-The DTC project sets the strategy for future development of town centres.
-Once adopted, CBD refresh works will be undertaken. - District Signs Project The District's "Welcome" signs will be replaced.
-This project has been carried forward to 2016/17 until signage theme decisions are made.
+- Chip Seal and Asphalt Renewals An ongoing programme to renew chip seal and asphalt road surfaces in the district. - Footpaths new and upgraded footpaths throughout the district. - Kerb and Channel New and replacement kerb and channelling in the districts roading network, including enhancements to create safer speed environments. - Road Pavement Rehabilitations Ongoing reconstruction of roading throughout the district. - Bridge Replacements An ongoing programme to replace or structurally reinforce bridges.
+Council has been advised of a reduction in NZ Transport Agency funding of \$300,000 for 2017/18, so the scope of the project has been reduced accordingly. - Washdyke Network Improvements This project to improve the Washdyke roading network and provide infrastructure for future development is being carried out over a number of years. - CBD Refresh This project provides for a freshen up of the Central Business Districts in Timaru and rural townships.
+Some work commenced in 2016/17 and the remainder will be carried out in 2017/18 after receiving direction from the District Town Centre (DTC) project group.